FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

  <img src="./images/GettingStarted/media/image5-5.png" style="width:35%" />

 >To create an Azure storage account which supports ADLS Gen2 storage, you must enable the **Enable hierchical namespace** setting.
-This step is important to do when creating the new storage account because it cannot be changed later after the storage account has been created.
+This is an important step when creating a storage account because the settings cannot be changed after the storage account has already been created.

 When creating the new account enter a name such as **devcampteststorage** as shown in the following screenshot.
 Make sure to click the **Next** button instead of the **Review + create** button so you can move to the **Advanced** settings page where you can set the **Enable hierchical namepsace** option.